AdobeDocs/experience-manager-65.en/help/sites-deploying/data-store-config.md

 1. Edit the file and add the configuration options required by your setup.
 1. Start AEM.

-### Upgrading to a new version of the 1.10.x S3 Connector {#upgrading-to-a-new-version-of-the-x-s-connector}
+### Upgrading to a new version of the 1.10.x S3 Connector {#upgrading-to-a-new-version-of-the-s-connector}

 If you need to upgrade to a new version of the 1.10.x S3 connector (for example, from 1.10.0 to 1.10.4) follow these steps: